Ollama-Agent-Roll-Cage/oarc-rag/docs/Cognition.md

   ScheduleParameterEvaluation(7 days)
 ```

+The adaptive energy model represents a significant advancement toward fully autonomous operation.
+By analyzing operational patterns, the system can identify which types of operations consume more energy than expected, which sleep cycles provide the most effective recovery, and what threshold adjustments would optimize performance.
+This self-tuning capability would eliminate the need for manual calibration across different deployment environments, allowing the system to automatically adapt to the specific workload patterns and hardware constraints of each installation.

 ## 12. Conclusion

 The Cognitive RAG (CRAG) system represents a significant advancement in retrieval-augmented generation architectures by incorporating biologically-inspired self-regulation mechanisms.
 Through the energy model, sleep cycles, and dual-graph memory architecture, CRAG addresses critical challenges in maintaining system health, optimizing resource usage, and enhancing knowledge representation.